Artists' Collecting Society: About ACS

-ACS represents over 1,000 artists and artists’ estates including well-known artists such as Lucian Freud, Laura Knight, Frank Auerbach, Howard Hodgkin, Paula Rego and Maggi Hambling.
+ACS represents over 1,500 artists and artists' estates including well-known artists such as Lucian Freud, Laura Knight, Frank Auerbach, Flora Yukhnovich, Cecily Brown, Paula Rego and Maggi Hambling.

 Background of ARR

-Artist’s Resale Right was introduced in the UK in February 2006 under Directive (European Union) 2001/84.
+Artist's Resale Right was introduced in the UK in February 2006 under Directive (European Union) 2001/84.
 It entitles artists and their beneficiaries to a royalty from the commercial resale of an original work of art when the sale price reaches or exceeds the sterling equivalent of €1,000.
-ARR lasts for the lifetime of the creator and for 70 years after the creator’s death.
+ARR lasts for the lifetime of the creator and for 70 years after the creator's death.
 The royalty is calculated on a sliding scale beginning at 4 per cent of the hammer price for the first €50,000.